How Writing Became My Passion

 The day My Pen Stops

 I want to be able to tell my story.
-To put on paper my struggle and my triumph over the many obstacles that plagued my life.
+To put on paper what I have learned and my triumph over the many obstacles in my life.
 To bring someone, somewhere the hope that every person needs to keep fighting.
-The day that my pen stops writing, I can be at peace with the girl that had something to say and no one knew that she lived.
+The day that my pen stops writing, I can be at peace with the girl that had something to say had her time in the sun.

 Come along with us in this journey.
 Let your voice be heard.
 Let your pen show you the way with Hubpages.